FokkeB/subset36/README.md

 ### Contents
 This repository contains the following software:
 1. "ss36": this folder contains the main library of this repository.
-It is used by "main.cpp" to make an executable (see below);
+2. "balise_codec": a command line executable that uses the ss36-library;
-2. "tester": this program is created to test various functions of the library;
+3. "tester": this program is created to test various functions of the library;
-3. "py_balise_codec": a Python-module to be able to use the library in Python natively, including a demo file called "balise_codec_demo.py";
+4. "py_balise_codec": a Python-module to be able to use the library in Python natively;
+5. "py_balise": an example implementation using the python library.

-### SS36
+### balise_codec
-This contains the main library and files to create an executable.
+This folder contains main.cpp which uses the ss36-library to create an executable.
 Usage: compile main.cpp and its required dependencies.
-Note that telegram.cpp requires c++ 20 or higher because of the use of the population count instruction.
-This yields a command line executable (64-bit Windows executable is included in the folder) with the following command line parameters:
+This yields a command line executable (compiled version for different platforms are included in the folder) with the following command line parameters:

 - -i, --input_filename: read lines with data from the indicated file (UTF-8, no BOM) and convert its contents from shaped data to unshaped data and vice versa.
 This tool automatically determines the used format (base64/hex) and length (short/long).
 Lines must be separated by '\n' ('\r' will be ignored).
 If both the shaped and unshaped data are given on one line (separated by a semicolon), the program will check the correct shaping.
 Comments must be preceded by '#'.
 - -o, --output_filename: write output to this file.